Industry News

 Creating a brief makes it possible to turn an idea into a concrete action plan.
 It structures the project objectives and defines expectations.

-A good brief helps avoid a great many back-and-forths.
+A good creating a brief helps avoid a great many back-and-forth exchanges.
 Everyone knows what they need to do.

-It becomes a real management tool for the project manager.
+It becomes a genuine management tool for the project manager.

 The client brief as a starting point